wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

     2. MutualTLS supports two-way TLS authentication that allows the server to validate the client and vice versa.
 Specific applications, e.g., mobile applications, may not require server-side validation.

-        To make the server-side validation optional, set the `clientAuth` attribute to `want` in the same configuration similar to the following.
+        To make the server-side validation optional, set the `clientAuth` attribute to `want` in the same configuration, similar to the following.

         ``` toml
         [transport.https]